|Templot Companion||if the A-Z Index tab is missing click here|

 A length of plain track into which half of a diamond-crossing has been inserted at one end.
 These templates are almost always used in pairs to create a full diamond-crossing or slip, like this:

 Let's forget about half-diamond templates for now.
 There is a lot to learn about turnout templates first.

 But note in passing that this diamond-crossing is curved, like everything else in Templot.
 When you want something to be straight, Templot simply increases the radius to a very large number.

-What you are probably looking at is this:
+What you are probably looking at is this - a turnout template: